Frances Arnold: Career

 After earning her Ph.D., Arnold completed postdoctoral research in biophysical chemistry at Berkeley.
 In 1986, she joined the California Institute of Technology as a visiting associate.
 She was promoted to assistant professor in 1986, associate professor in 1992, and full professor in 1996.
-She was named the Dick and Barbara Dickinson Professor of Chemical Engineering, Bioengineering and Biochemistry in 2000 and, her current position, the Linus Pauling Professor of Chemical Engineering, Bioengineering and Biochemistry in 2017.
+She was named the Dick and Barbara Dickinson Professor of Chemical Engineering, Bioengineering and Biochemistry in 2000 and the Linus Pauling Professor of Chemical Engineering, Bioengineering and Biochemistry in 2017.
 In 2013, she was appointed director of Caltech's Donna and Benjamin M. Rosen Bioengineering Center.

 Arnold served on the Science Board for the Santa Fe Institute from 1995 to 2000.
 She was a member of the Advisory Board of the Joint BioEnergy Institute.
 Arnold chairs the Advisory Panel of the Packard Fellowships in Science and Engineering.
 She served on the President's Advisory Council of the King Abdullah University of Science and Technology (KAUST).
 She served as a judge for The Queen Elizabeth Prize for Engineering and worked with the National Academy of Science's Science & Entertainment Exchange to help Hollywood screenwriters accurately portray science topics.

 In 2000 Arnold was elected a member of the National Academy of Engineering for integration of fundamentals in molecular biology, genetics, and bioengineering to the benefit of life science and industry.

 She is co-inventor on over 40 US patents.
 She co-founded Gevo, Inc., a company to make fuels and chemicals from renewable resources in 2005.
 In 2013, she and two of her former students, Peter Meinhold and Pedro Coelho, cofounded a company called Provivi to research alternatives to pesticides for crop protection.
 She has been on the corporate board of the genomics company Illumina Inc. since 2016.

 In 2019 she was named to the board of Alphabet Inc., making Arnold the third woman director of the Google parent company.

 In January 2021 she was named an external co-chair of President Joe Biden's Council of Advisors on Science and Technology (PCAST).
 She worked with Biden's transition team to help identify scientists for roles in the administration.
 She described her main job as helping choose PCAST's additional members and to get to work setting a scientific agenda for the group.
 She has stated: "We have to reestablish the importance of science in policymaking, in decision making across the government.
 We need to reestablish the trust of the American people in science ...
 I think that PCAST can play a beneficial role in that."

-She currently serves on the Board of Advisors for Angeleno Group, a private equity and venture capital firm focused on sustainable energy investments.
+Arnold serves on the Board of Advisors for Angeleno Group, a private equity and venture capital firm focused on sustainable energy investments.